DanatGutema/project/README.md

 if necessary, through calls or video, to get a prescription.
 This application can help people who cannot remember their appointment date and do not know what kinds of care should be taken during pregnancy too.
 In addition to this, there is a card called the MCP card (mother and child protection card) which can be used as a counseling tool, for tracking mother and child, and for educating them about health, nutrition, and child development.
 This useful card is given to mothers as hardcopy.
-That can be easily damaged or lost.
+That can be easily damage or lose.
 In order to solve this, we have given access to get their MCP card in our portal for mothers at any time.
 To build the application we are using HTML, CSS, JAVASCRIPT, REACT, and FIREBASE.